The cancel culture is ravaging through the West.

 The funny thing?

-For many of the items you should feel guilty for, you bare no direct responsibility.
+For many of the items you should feel guilty for, you bear no direct responsibility.

-And, most importantly, you bare no control over.
+And, most importantly, you bear no control over.

 - Being born in the West